cncoulter/cncoulter.github.io/_posts/2016-11-05-The-Paper-Menagerie.md

 ---
 layout: post
-title: "The Paper Menagerie by Ken Liu"
+title: "The Paper Menagerie and Other Stories by Ken Liu"
 permalink:
 published: true
 date: 2016-11-05 15:38
-category:
-tag:
+categories:
 - reading
+tags:
+- short fiction
+- collection
+- Ken Liu
 ---

-***The Paper Menagerie and Other Stories* by Ken Liu.
-Saga Press, 2016. <http://www.simonandschuster.com/books/The-Paper-Menagerie-and-Other-Stories/Ken-Liu/9781481424370>**
+<p style="color: gray;">Saga Press, 2016. <a href="http://www.simonandschuster.com/books/The-Paper-Menagerie-and-Other-Stories/Ken-Liu/9781481424370">http://www.simonandschuster.com/books/The-Paper-Menagerie-and-Other-Stories/Ken-Liu/9781481424370</a></p>

 All in all, a fantastic collection.
 I recommend to all without reservation.